AdobeDocs/experience-manager-64.en/help/communities/using/deploy-communities.md

 ### JDBC driver for MySQL {#jdbc-driver-for-mysql}

-Two Communities features use a MySQL database :
+Two Communities features use a MySQL database:

-* for [enablement](../../communities/using/enablement.md) : recording SCORM activities and learners
+* for [enablement](../../communities/using/enablement.md): recording SCORM activities and learners
-* for [DSRP](../../communities/using/dsrp.md) : storing user generated content (UGC)
+* for [DSRP](../../communities/using/dsrp.md): storing user generated content (UGC)

 The MySQL connector must be obtained and installed separately.

-The necessary steps are :
+The necessary steps are:

 1. download the ZIP archive from [https://dev.mysql.com/downloads/connector/j/](https://dev.mysql.com/downloads/connector/j/)

     * version must be &gt;= 5.1.38

 1. extract mysql-connector-java-&lt;version&gt;-bin.jar (bundle) from the archive
-1. use the web console to install and start the bundle :
+1. use the web console to install and start the bundle:

     * for example, http://localhost:4502/system/console/bundles
     * select **`Install/Update`**
     * Browse... to select the bundle extracted from the downloaded ZIP archive
     * check that* Oracle Corporation's JDBC Driver for MySQLcom.mysql.jdbc* is active, and start it if not (or check the logs)

-1. if installing on an existing deployment after JDBC has been configured, then rebind JDBC to the new connector by resaving the JDBC configuration from the web console :
+1. if installing on an existing deployment after JDBC has been configured, then rebind JDBC to the new connector by resaving the JDBC configuration from the web console:

     * for example, http://localhost:4502/system/console/configMgr
     * locate `Day Commons JDBC Connections Pool` configuration